DivyaKumarBaid/Learning_React/Readme.md

   - react is the engine that sees how the DOM works and builds

-  - react-dom is related to web which is document object model , it looks after the UI
+  - react-dom is related to web which is document object model, it looks after the UI

   - There are different react libs such as: